Matra Murena: Prototypes and specials

-Murenas in racing
+Motorsports

+In 1981, a Murena prepared by Politecnic and equipped with an engine built by Bernard “Nanard” Mangé and Dany Snobeck (operating under the name “SODEMO”) was entered in the Rallye Monte Carlo.
+This was with limited result and the car retired early.

-A Murena prepared for Group 4 by Politecnic was entered in the 1981 1000 Pistas (laps) Rally.
+Later the same car was entered in the 1981 1000 Pistas (laps) Rally.
 The car was driven by Jean-Pierre Beltoise and the co-driver was singer Véronique Jannot.
 The car retired early, due to failed engine mounting.

+Cars were prepared by Marcel Morel (Maurelec) and Politecnic for the French Rallyecross championship, of which Morel was the only one to use a Murena 1.6 as the base model, Politecnic only used modified 2.2s, either with ROC engines or SODEMO prepared engines.

 Race-tuned Murenas prepared by Politecnic produced the following results: